2021 is right around the corner and for most of us it can’t come fast enough. We’re ready to turn the page on 2020 and start afresh.

 I chose the word “evaluate” because even if I didn’t quite reach the goal I set at the beginning of the year, I might still have made significant progress and be able to check it off as a victory.
 Or perhaps my goals changed as the year progressed.

 So even if you didn’t reach a goal you’d hoped to achieve, you can take a step back and evaluate why that happened.
 Maybe the goal was too overwhelming or too vague or you didn’t prioritize it or there were circumstances outside your control that prevented you from achieving it.
-If you want to tackle the goal again in 2021, these observations will help you avoid making the same mistakes.
+If you want to tackle the goal again in the new year, these observations will help you avoid making the same mistakes.

 As a writer, I love learning new skills as they help me widen the topics I can write about.
 I wrote an article here about the many different hobbies of famous writers.